 Australian Catholic University runs the largest teaching course in the country and has been accused of running education degrees as a "cash cow" for the university by admitting large numbers of students, some with very low tertiary entry scores.

 The cut-off score for studying teaching at ACU this year was an Australian Tertiary Admissions Ranking score of 58.5, which equates to a scaled aggregate mark of 220 out of 500.

 In 2011, about two-thirds of Year 12 students offered a place by the ACU in NSW had ATARs between 60 and 80.

 About 80 per cent of the University of Sydney's teaching students had ATARs of 80 or higher.

-And the high-ATAR students will spend their lives working with the low-ATAR students - their 'peers'.
+And the high-ATAR teachers will spend the whole of their working lives struggling with these low-ATAR teachers - their 'peers'.

 Craven in line to head teacher training review, Justine Ferrari, National Education Correspondent, p.6, The Nation, The Weekend Australian, 15-16 February 2014.

 Michael Gallagher, executive director of the Group of Eight research-focused universities, said Australia was ''at risk of producing a cohort of ''toxic teachers''.

 ''The next generation of teachers is being drawn from this pool (of people) who have themselves not been very successful at school,'' he said.